-The Maternal Mortality Rate (MMR) in Indonesia reaches 359 per 100,000 live births.
-The direct causes of maternal mortality were bleeding, infection, and preeclampsia/eclampsia [1].
 Preeclampsia is a complication in pregnancy that can occur acute and antepartum, intrapartum, and postpartum.
-Generally preeclampsia has symptoms of oedema, hypertension, and proteinuria [1].
-Preeclampsia is a direct cause of maternal mortality in addition to bleeding and sepsis [1-2].
-MMR in Indonesia reached 359/100,000 live birth far from the target of the fifth Millennium Development Goals(MDGs), namely in 2015 maternal mortality rate in Indonesia reached 102 per 100,000 live births [3].
+Generally preeclampsia have symptoms of edema, hypertension, and proteinuria.
+Preeclampsia is a direct cause of maternal mortality in addition to bleeding and sepsis.
+MMR in Indonesia reached 359/100,000 live labor far from the target of the fifth Millennium Development Goals (MDGs), namely in 2015 maternal mortality rate in Indonesia reached 102 per 100,000 live births.

-Risk factors for preeclampsia are the maternal age>35 years, parity 2-3, and birth spacing >5 years [4-6].
-Risk factors for preeclampsia are the mother's educational status and a history of hypertension, while factors not related, employment, examination Antenatal Care, parity, spacing pregnancies, history of pregnancy complications and a history of Diabetes mellitus [7].
+Risk factors for preeclampsia are the maternal age> 35 years, parity 2-3, and birth spacing >5 years.
+4,5,6 Risk factors for preeclampsia are the mother's educational status and a history of hypertension, while factors not related, employment, examination Antenatal Care, parity, spacing pregnancies, history of pregnancy complications and a history of Diabetes mellitus.
 Birth Spacing is a risk factor for preeclampsia and high-risk pregnancies.
-The risk of maternal mortality is increased when the distance between two pregnancies<2 years or >5 years and a safe distance is 2-5 years.
-Birth Spacing<2 years, uterus or reproductive mother has not returned to normal.
-Meanwhile, if the spacing of pregnancy>5-year risk of preeclampsia increased due to the degenerative process or weakening the strength of uterine muscle function and pelvic muscles are very influential in the birth process when pregnancy occurs again [8].
-Women with birth spacing>5 years into a spiral arteries muscle layer remains rigid and hard.
-Lumen spiral arteries do not allow distends and vasodilatation resulting in hypoxia and ischemia underlying placental preeclampsia [1].
+The risk of maternal mortality is increased when the distance between two pregnancies <2 years or> 5 years and a safe distance is 2-5 years.
+Birth Spacing <2 years, uterus or reproductive mother has not returned to normal.
+Meanwhile, if the spacing of pregnancy >5-year risk of preeclampsia increased due to the degenerative process or weakening the strength of uterine muscle function and pelvic muscles are very influential in the birth process when pregnancy occurs again.8 In connection with the theory of vascularity Placental abnormalities, in women with birth spacing >5 years into a spiral arteries muscle layer remains rigid and hard.
+Lumen spiral arteries do not allow distends and vasodilation resulting in hypoxia and ischemia underlying placental preeclampsia.1

-Maternal Mortality in the province amounted to 87.3 per 100,000 live births; with the main causes are haemorrhage, eclampsia and sepsis [9].
-In 2013, there were as much as 28% or 13 cases of maternal mortality due to preeclampsia.
-Sleman regency becomes the highest contributor as many as four cases.
-In 2014, eight of 40 maternal mortalities in the province is also caused by preeclampsia and eclampsia.
-Sleman regency is still accounted for the highest, five cases compared to other districts in the province [10].
+Maternal Mortality in the province amounted to 87.3 per 100,000 live births, with the main causes are hemorrhage, eclampsia and sepsis.
+In 2013 as much as 28% or 13 cases of maternal mortality due to preeclampsia.
+Sleman regency become the highest contributor as many as four cases.
+In 2014, eight out of 40 maternal mortality in the province is also caused by preeclampsia and eclampsia.
+Sleman regency still account for the highest, 5 cases compared to other districts in the province.
+In 2014, eight out of 40 maternal mortality in the province is also caused by preeclampsia and eclampsia.

-In previous studies preeclampsia increases the risk of maternal age<20 years and >35 years [11-15] among primiparous mother [12-17], also among women with risk pregnancies distance<2 years and >5 years [3-18].
-In the district of Sleman preeclampsia increases and remains a major ratings compared to other districts.
-Mothers with healthy reproductive age, parity>1, and 2-5 years pregnancy spacing are also allows preeclampsia.
+In previous studies preeclampsia increases the risk of maternal age <20 years and> 35 years. ^{11,12,13,14,15} In primiparous mother. ^{12,16,17} In women with risk pregnancies distance <2 years and> 5 years. ^{3,5,18} In the district of Sleman preeclampsia increases and remains a major ratings compared to other districts.
+Mothers with healthy reproductive age, parity> 1, and 2-5 years pregnancy spacing also allows preeclampsia.
 Therefore, a healthy reproductive age, parity, and spacing pregnancies need to be re-analyzed to describe the low-risk mothers who develop preeclampsia.
 The purpose of this study is showed The relationship between Age, Parity and Birth Spacing to the Incidence of Preeclampsia in Sleman Regional Hospital 2016.